DOAGenesys/SF-LWC-SummarizationAPI/README.md

     }
 }
 ```

-## How to Use

-After completing the **Post-Deployment Configuration** steps below, the LWCs will automatically display Copilot data when records are created or updated with valid Genesys Cloud interaction IDs.

-### User Experience

-When viewing a record with populated Copilot data, users can:

-- **View Copilot summaries and wrap-up codes** automatically populated by the async triggers
-- **Edit the summary text** directly in the component (auto-saves after 2 seconds of inactivity, shows "Summary update sent" toast)
-- **Click wrap-up codes** to apply them to the corresponding Genesys Cloud interaction
-- **See real-time updates** via Change Data Capture (no manual refresh needed if CDC is enabled)

-**Note:** Refer to the **Post-Deployment Configuration** section for setup instructions.

 ## Post-Deployment Configuration

 After successfully deploying the components via Salesforce CLI, administrators must complete the following configuration steps in the Salesforce org: